rvnminers-A-and-N/RVN-Forks-Multi-QT-Tool/README.md

 # RVN-and-Forks-Multi-QT-Tool

-### **I AM CURRENTLY WORKING TO FIX THE SATO BOOTSTRAP ISSUE AND ALONG WITH THIS, THE CODE WILL NOW CALL FOR THE SATO 1.1.6 WALLET
+### **I AM CURRENTLY WORKING TO FIX/AUTOMATE THE SATO BOOTSTRAP ISSUE AND ALONG WITH THIS, THE CODE WILL NOW CALL FOR THE SATO 1.1.6 WALLET

 ## Project Statement
 ### The tool currently is just windows batch script based and revolves around three modules; the qt-installer and the qt-launcher and qt-closer modules!
 There are plans to release Linux/MacOS/RPi versions very soon!
 Also plans for an eventual non-CMD based, GUI experience, all of which will be contained to one window with multiple tabs for each coin; at least this is the first vision!